aaronparker/aaronparker.github.io/_posts/2008-06-22-fixing-explorers-security-warning-prompts.md

 categories:
   - Microsoft
 ---
-Last week I wrote about [avoiding Explorer&#8217;s Security Warning prompts](http://stealthpuppy.com/windows/avoiding-explorers-security-warning-prompts), this time around I want to document a related fix that I&#8217;ve had to implement because Explorer&#8217;s expected behaviour was not just not working.
+Last week I wrote about [avoiding Explorer's Security Warning prompts](http://stealthpuppy.com/windows/avoiding-explorers-security-warning-prompts), this time around I want to document a related fix that I've had to implement because Explorer's expected behaviour was not just not working.

-First a quick background on what we&#8217;re trying to solve.
+First a quick background on what we're trying to solve.
 By default, Windows Explorer will place network locations (mapped drives and UNC paths) with a period (.) in the path, into the the Internet zone.
 This means that when users access files from these locations, they will see security warnings like these:

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/06/securityrisk.png" border="0" alt="SecurityRisk" width="345" height="136" />